SilviuPe/LiveAcademy/README.md

 ## Project State
 > [!NOTE]
 > **This project is still at the beginning and in continuous development.
-At the moment this is the frontend, soon I will start working on the backend as well, but not before I initiate the basics of the forntend.
+At the moment this is the frontend, soon I will start working on the backend as well, but not before I initiate the basics of the frontend.
 I want to have a big impact among those who are slowly learning this field, that's why I want to create this community that involves the idea of ​​learning through communication.**